 If you want to include files on a per page basis, you can use the predefined imports

 feature from Greenwood.
-This is great for one off use cases where you don't want to ship a third party lib in all your templates, but just for this one particular page.
+This is great for one off use cases where you don't want to ship a third party lib in all your layouts, but just for this one particular page.
 This is effectively a naive form of code splitting. 🤓

 ---